Zeimaen/LockFreeHashMap/README.md

 ----------------

 By default, the HashMap is initialized with a capacity of 128 buckets.
 Once the map is filled up to 65%, it is automatically and transparently resized.
-Both, parameters can be modified at construction.
+Both parameters can be changed at construction.

 During resizing, a new bucket array with twice the size of the previous one is created.
 All items in the original array are re-hashed and inserted into the new map.
 Once